plotly/academy/_react/4-redux-state-management.md

 );
 ```

 Awesome, now everything's wired up except our `App` component!
-We need to connect it to the store, which the `react-redux` module thankfully has a handy function for.
+We need to connect it to the global redux state, which the `react-redux` module thankfully has a handy function for.
 Instead of exporting the raw `App` component, we export the `connect`ed component:

 ```JS
 // App.js